-Note that no changes to either policy variables or values may be made here, except to make them inactive or active by unchecking/checking the box.
+Note that no changes to either policy variables or values may be made here, except to activate or deactivate them by unchecking/checking the box.
 Only active variables will be included when the simulation is run.
 This option makes it easy to run multiple simulations with different combinations of variables included.
 Doing so isolates the direct impact of individual variables.